alaamer12/happy_core/docs/source/modules/toolkits.rst

 - All decorators can be used with or without arguments thanks to the :func:`make_decorator` utility.
 - The module is designed with type safety in mind and includes comprehensive type hints.
-- Memory management utilities like :class:`Pointer` and :class:`DeferredValue` provide fine-grained control when needed.
+- Memory management utilities like :class:`DeferredValue` provide fine-grained control when needed.
 - Thread safety is ensured in relevant components through proper locking mechanisms.